mohamedtalaatLU/STEM-EGYPT-FORUM-Alpha-Phase/README.md

 -The privacy of the users is secured using the flask_bcrypt hashing algorithm in order to increase the safety of the website.<br>
 -An SQLite3 database is utilized to accomodate any number of users.<br>
 -A database generating, and manipulating tool has been also developed, and provided to offer flexibility when testing certain functions of the website and the database.<br>
+BLOG POSTS UPDATE !!!
+(15/9/2022): -<br>
+Now, it is possible to post your thoughts, and make them visible by every other user!!<br>
+-Fully functional posting system.<br>
+-Rudimentary profile page to see your stats.
 ================================
 MANUAL(FOR PERSONAL SETUP): -<br>
-After installing the prerequisites mentioned above, download this package and run DB_Gen.py (to initialize a database if not existent) and type "show all"(without quotes, case sensitive) and close the DB_Gen.py file, then run SEF_ALPHA_FRAMEWORK.py.
+After installing the prerequisites mentioned above, download this package and run DB_Gen.py and posts.py (to initialize the databases if not existent) and type "show all"(without quotes, case sensitive) and close the DB_Gen.py file, then run SEF_ALPHA_FRAMEWORK.py.
 It will instantly setup a webpage accessible through "localhost:5000" which redirects the user to the register page.
 (If a user is already registered, it is also possible to access the login portal through "localhost:5000/login").<br>
 WARNING: -<br>
 Do not connect to the server using HTTPS protocol.